solana-validators/solana-validator-guidebook/docs/solana-introduction/validator-prerequisites.md

 sidebar_position: 4
 ---

-# What Do I Need to Know and Do?
+# Solana Validator Prerequisites

-Operating a consensus validator or RPC nodes requires the following:
+Operating a validator is an interesting and rewarding task.
+It requires someone with a technical background but also involves community engagement and marketing.
+Here is a list of some of the requirements for being a good operator:

 * Computer hardware and a fast internet connection
     * You can find a list of hardware requirements [here](https://docs.solana.com/running-validator/validator-reqs)